Nature40/GNSSTotalstationForHighAccuracyForestMonitoring/_docs/GNSS_info.md

 ## Making good measurements

-There are three quality modes of GPS measurements: _Autonomous, RTK Float and RTK Fix.
+There are three quality modes of GNSS measurements: _Autonomous, RTK Float and RTK Fix.